Direct Discrimination (S 13 EA 10)

 Discrimination by perception

-Direct Discrimination also covers discrimination by perception, that is discrimination because of a person’s perceived characteristic.
-For example, an employer rejects a job application from a white women whom it wrongly thinks is black, because she has an African sounding name.
+Direct Discrimination also covers discrimination by perception, that is discrimination because of a person’s perceived characteristics.
+For example, an employer rejects a job application from a white woman whom it wrongly thinks is black, because she has an African sounding name.

 Indirect Discrimination (S 19 EA 10)

-Indirect Discrimination looks beyond formal equality towards a more substantive equality of results.
-For example, criteria which appear neutral on their face may have a disproportionately adverse impact upon people of a particular religion or religious belief.
+Indirect Discrimination looks beyond formal equality towards more substantive equality of results.
+For example, criteria that appear neutral on their face may have a disproportionately adverse impact upon people of a particular religion or religious belief.
 Essentially this looks at the discriminatory impact of ostensibly neutral requirements.